-Year I Septem Ended ber 30 ,
+Year .
+Septen

-(in millions) 2016 2015 Change
+(in millions) 2017 2016 Change

-Comprehensive income (loss) attributable to Johnson Controls \$ (964) \$ 743
+Comprehensive income (loss) attributable to Johnson Controls \$ 1,710 \$ (964)

-The decrease in comprehensive income (loss) attributable to Johnson Controls was due to lower net income (loss) attributable to Johnson Controls (\$2,431 million), partially offset by a decrease in other comprehensive loss attributable to Johnson Controls (\$724 million) primarily related to favorable foreign currency translation adjustments.
-These year-over-year favorable foreign currency translation adjustments were primarily driven by the weakening of the Brazilian real, Canadian dollar, Colombian peso, euro and Japanese currencies against the U.S. dollar in the prior year.
+The increase in comprehensive income (loss) attributable to Johnson Controls was due to higher net income (loss) attributable to Johnson Controls (\$2,479 million) and an increase in other comprehensive loss attributable to Johnson Controls (\$195 million) primarily related to favorable foreign currency translation adjustments.
+These year-over-year favorable foreign currency translation adjustments were primarily driven by the strengthening of the euro and British pound currencies against the U.S. dollar, partially offset by the weakening of the Japanese yen currency against the U.S. dollar.